 What benefits do members receive?

-In addition to intangible rewards such as friendship and personal fulfillment, members also receive the following benefits:
+In addition to intangible rewards such as lifelong friendships and personal fulfillment, members also receive the following benefits:

-- Opportunity to participate in Soroptimist’s life-changing programs
+- Opportunity to participate in Soroptimist’s life-changing scholarship and grant programs

 - Subscription to our award-winning Best for Women magazine